gugamm/FluxKit/README.md

 FluxKit has some dependencies to work properly:

 * [ReactJS] - A library for building user interfaces.
-* [FLUX] - A design pattern developed by Facebook.
+* [Flux] - A design pattern developed by Facebook.
 * [Events] - The EventEmitter library from node.js

 ### Installation

 You need NPM installed

-> Install [NODE.JS].
+> Install [node.js].
 It will automatically install NPM for you.

 Use these commands to get started with this project (IF YOU ALREADY HAVE NPM)
 ```sh